Do you have zines, fannish flyers, paper memorabilia, or con programs that you can’t keep anymore, but can’t bear to throw out? The OTW can help!

 The first major donation brokered by OTW was the Fanzine Archives, a collection of over 3,000 classic zines — more than 62 boxes! — previously housed in Santa Barbara, CA. The OTW was able to help the retiring archivist, Ming Wathne, save and protect this valuable collection, which is now cataloged in a finding aid on the library website.
 Since that time, we have helped many other longtime fans donate their collections to the library.

-You can see our growing list of collections below, or visit the University of Iowa Libraries' Zine Collections page.
+See our list of collections below, or visit the University of Iowa Libraries’ Zine Collections page.

 |2010/10/01||Laura Leach Collection of “The Man From U.N.C.L.E.”
 Fanzines and Related Materials||This is a large collection of The Man From U.N.C.L.E. fanzines dating from 1964-2006.
 It also includes some multifandom and crossover zines and episode scripts.
 Finding Aid|

 |2010/09/01||Morgan Dawn Fanzine and Fanvid Collection||This collection includes material from a wide variety of fandoms dating from 1976-present, including several one-of-a-kind “custom zines,” DVDs of vids, and convention materials.
 Finding Aid|